Here to Help Learning Speakers

 Forrest and Beth: Leadership Topics

-Embracing Marketing Shifts in the Homeschool Community We all know it.
+We all know it.
 We all must face it and embrace it.
 The new homeschool family is an online family shaped by budget constraints and cyberculture.
 In this session, we’ll explore new ways of meeting the needs of the next generation of homeschool families.
-We live in an exciting time that’s filled with more opportunities to serve than ever!
+We live in an exciting time filled with more opportunities to serve than ever!

 “We learned a lot from you both!
 You are wonderful teachers!”-Stevie W.

-Recruiting and Retaining Volunteers Volunteers are the backbone of nonprofit organizations.
+Volunteers are the backbone of nonprofit organizations.
 Without volunteers, visions crumble.
 How do you recruit qualified volunteers?
 How can a leader strengthen a volunteer to go the distance?
 How do you inspire your volunteers to serve with passion?
-Forrest and Beth Mora will share ten key principles to help you form a team that will thrive and create a lasting impact.
+Forrest and Beth Mora will share ten fundamental principles to help you form a team that will thrive and create a lasting impact.

 Getting the Most out of Every Conflict in Your Organization